sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-entities/_index.md

 Proxy entity registration differs from keepalive-based registration because the registration event happens while processing a check result (not a keepalive message).

-See [Monitor external resources][1] to learn how to use a proxy entity to monitor a website.
+Read [Monitor external resources][1] to learn how to use a proxy entity to monitor a website.

 ## Service entities